JanHerca/urantiapedia/output/wikijs/article/Dave_Holt/Exploring_the_Inner_Life.md

 ## Can We Know If We’Ve Had A Real Contact With The Spirit Guide Within?

-_The Urantia Book_ says, “ You are quite incapable of distinguishing the product of your own material intellect from that of the conjoint activities of your soul and the Adjuster.”
-[UB 110:4.2](/en/The_Urantia_Book/110#p4_2) In spite of such strong discouragement, we are still encouraged to continue making the effort. _The Urantia Book_ suggests we adopt a goal of developing an unbroken communion, “Prayer... does so often dig out larger and deeper channels wherein the divine bestowals may flow to the hearts and souls of those who thus remember to maintain unbroken communion with their Maker...”
-[194:3.20](/en/The_Urantia_Book/194#p3_20)
+_The Urantia Book_ says, “_You are quite incapable of distinguishing the product of your own material intellect from that of the conjoint activities of your soul and the Adjuster._” [UB 110:4.2](/en/The_Urantia_Book/110#p4_2) In spite of such strong discouragement, we are still encouraged to continue making the effort. _The Urantia Book_ suggests we adopt a goal of developing an unbroken communion, “_Prayer... does so often dig out larger and deeper channels wherein the divine bestowals may flow to the hearts and souls of those who thus remember to maintain unbroken communion with their Maker..._” [UB 194:3.20](/en/The_Urantia_Book/194#p3_20)

 I have settled on this rule of thumb for myself: Whenever I put words to an inner life experience, I make myself remember that they are my words.
 But I have observed, usually in retrospect, times in my life where I must have received some divine help or inspiration.
 I’ve seen the “fruits” of spiritual contact in my own life—less of my energy consumed by fear, an expanded optimism, and the possession of a hopeful viewpoint.
 In recollection, I recognize that I have grown beyond the more constricted, fearful point of view I held before.